sailajagade/TVShows/README.md

 ```

 ### React
-After working with other frameworks such as Angular.js , I've chosen ReactJs because it's a framework that leads you to improve the structure of your code.
-It is based on Virtual Dom, which is the major advantage with ReactJs.
+After working with other frameworks such as Angular.js , I've chosen ReactJs because it's a framework  that allows one-way data binding and encourages the practice of virtual Document Object Model.
+React also allows the implementation of the JSX that helps in structuring the component rendering.

 ## Project setup